 It’s really important for everyone on the team to understand what “good” and “finished” looks like.
 Without a common understanding of these terms, some work is left unfinished according to some team members, while others consider it complete.

 A fundamental aspect of psychological safety is knowing what you’re supposed to be doing and that you’re doing it right.
 And if there is any uncertainty, that you won’t be punished for doing what you think is the right thing to do.
+W E Deming introduced this concept in point 10, along other crucial points, in his 14 Points for Management.

 Getting this task management and prioritisation is critical in particular for team members who are working remotely.